Junior School Scholarship

 Neil Wylie Memorial Scholarship for Music

 In offering the Neil Wylie Memorial Scholarship Award for Music, the School is looking for children who show both potential as instrumentalists and a genuine enthusiasm for music.
 Candidates are required to qualify for admission to the School through the normal assessment procedure.
-The normal value of the Neil Wylie Memorial Scholarship is £1,500 per annum and free tuition in one instrument.
 This award does not carry on into the Senior School.

-Parents or guardians who need to apply for a means-tested bursary should request a form from the Fees Administrator by emailing email@example.com or by telephoning +44 (0)1343 837914.
+Parents or guardians who need to apply for a means-tested bursary should request the appropriate form from the Fees Administrator, Alison More, by emailing firstname.lastname@example.org or by telephoning 01343 837914.

 Application for Places

-Applicants for places only will also be assessed in Mathematics, English and an NVRQ.
+Applicants for places only will also be assessed in Mathematics, English and verbal and non verbal reasoning.
 These assessments are very gentle and designed to be accessible for the full range of ages and abilities.
 At this stage we are very much in the process of boosting confidence whilst at the same time gaining additional information about each child’s interests and abilities.